getlackey/cms/docs/content-types.md

  - Tags

 ## Users
-Lackey comes with a user management system and access control to any content.
+Lackey comes with a user management system and [content access control](./acl.md).
 The default user groups are:

  - developer
  - admin

 Developers are some sort of super admins.
 They are able to change settings that will affect how the website will look.
-Some of these settings need to be changed directly on the configuration and template files, inside the source code of the project.

 Admins have access to the visual tools to manage content.